Western United States

 Economically, the Western United States has evolved from its historical reliance on extractive industries like mining and agriculture to include high-tech sectors and a vibrant entertainment industry, particularly in California.
 The diverse population reflects a rich cultural heritage, with significant Hispanic and Asian American communities contributing to the region's social fabric.
 Notably, several states in the West, such as California and New Mexico, have achieved "majority-minority" status, emphasizing the region's ethnic diversity.
 Overall, the Western United States plays a crucial role in the nation’s economy and culture, marked by its natural resources, innovation, and a complex history of settlement and development.

+These thirteen states cover about half of the land area of the United States and include the largest state—Alaska—and third through tenth-largest states—California, Montana, New Mexico, Arizona, Nevada, Colorado, Wyoming, and Oregon, respectively.
+The region contained 80 million of the 340.1 million people in the United States in 2024, according to the US Census Bureau.
+In 2024, California had 39.4 million people, giving it the largest population of any state in the region and in the nation as a whole.
+The region also has four of the ten largest cities in the nation—Los Angeles, Phoenix, San Diego, and San Jose.
 The population of the region has been growing more rapidly than the population of the nation as a whole for several decades.
 Utah grew an average of 1.68 percent per year from 2008 to 2023.
-Every other state in the region grew at least a little, while some states in other regions saw a decreate in population.
+Every other state in the region grew at least a little, while some states in other regions saw a decrease in population.
 Idaho grew an average of 1.66 percent per year from 2008 to 2023.
 Even the slowest growing state, California, grew an average of 0.42 percent per year from 2008 to 2023.
-In 1960, when Alaska and Hawaii became states, the western states had 15.9 percent of the 435 seats in the U.S. House of Representatives.
+In 1960, when Alaska and Hawaii became states, the western states had 15.9 percent of the 435 seats in the US House of Representatives.
 By 2024, its share had increased to 23.9 percent, a gain of more than 30 seats.

 Historical Perspective

-Native American groups of the west adapted their way of life to the environment and resources of the area where they lived.
+Native American groups of the West adapted their way of life to the environment and resources of the area where they lived.
 Lifestyles changed dramatically in the sixteenth century, with the arrival of Europeans, who brought the horse, sheep, cattle, and guns.

 Mineral strikes in California, Colorado, Nevada, and elsewhere spurred more migration to the region and promoted urban growth.
 Development of the West was aided by the Homestead Act of 1862, which made land freely available to settlers, and the construction of transcontinental railroad lines, the first of which was completed in 1869.
 With expanded White settlement, Native Americans were forced onto reservations.
 While western lands were exploited, a tradition of preserving wilderness also began in this period with the establishment of Yellowstone National Park in 1872.